 While a vast improvement, vacuum tubes weren’t perfect: they shared their size and fragility with light bulbs.
 Throughout the 30’s and 40’s manufacturers gradually reduced tube size to create smaller, more portable receivers for aviation and consumer use alike.
 Costs continued to drop, and by the mid 1940’s a Motorola Airboy receiver could be had for around $30 ($470 in 2022 dollars).
 Ultimately though, “lunchbox” was about the smallest size of a portable tube receiver possible through the Second World War, and most consumer radios that emphasized sound quality or other features were closer to at least briefcase-sized.
 Part of the reason beyond just tube size was that these units typically required three different types of batteries: an “A” type wet cell powered the cathode filaments, a “B” type provided the primary current between cathode and anode, and a “C” type provided the current for the control grid signal or bias.

 Older generations may also keenly remember having to wait a minute or so for a radio and all of its vacuum tube filaments to warm up before any sound was heard.
-Because of these and the heat caused by electron bombardment on the anode, tubes generated significant waste heat which ultimately would cause tubes to fail and burn out.
-This also caused high power consumption: one LFR station required 5,000 watts of power to transmit a 400-watt signal.
-Larger radios of the era often had a separate filament switch that could leave the radio on in sort of standby mode but power the filaments off to conserve power and tube life.
+These cathode heaters glowed red hot which, along with the thermal energy created by electron bombardment on the anode, meant that tubes generated significant waste heat.
+Not only did these components have a limited lifespan before burnout, the expansion and contraction caused by repeatedly turning the tube on and off would eventually wear on the vacuum seal between the glass bulb and the base, allowing air in and causing a tube to fail.
+Later tubes had a “getter,” a metal deposit on the inside of glass, that would attract and remove the first stray molecules that made it inside, but this only delayed the inevitable.
+As such, replacing tubes became part of a regular routine for any radio owner, and shops were well stocked with common replacements.
+All of this resulted in higher power consumption compared to later technology: one LFR station required 5,000 watts to transmit a 400-watt signal.
+Larger radios of the era often had a separate filament switch that could leave the radio on in sort of standby mode that turned the filaments off to conserve power and tube life.

 Despite all these faults, the vacuum tube remained dominant through the Golden Age of Radio, and at the core of aviation radio well past the Second World War.
 Toward the end of this era, the vacuum tube also become the first in a lineage of devices that would ultimately transform the world.
 By the 1940's it was realized that tubes could build circuits that could determine “if, and, or” logic states – the foundation of modern computing.
 Early vacuum tube computers were immense, the 1945 ENIAC weighed 30 tons and included 17,468 tubes consuming 150,000 watts of power.
 In its first years of operation, several tubes would burn out per day, rendering it non-functional half the time.
 However, when it did run, it solved in 30 seconds a calculation that took a human being 20 hours.
 This launched mankind’s never-ending quest for ever more computational power, soon exponentially doubling every two years thereafter in accordance to what was later termed Moore’s Law.
 However, the vacuum tube would soon be succeeded by yet another device that would begin to realize the computer’s full potential, and usher in the modern era of electronics.